Ironjanowar/doofinder_challenge/README.md

 # Usage

+Requirements:
+ - npm should be installed, developed with `npm 6.11.3`
+ - elixir should be installed, developed with `elixir 1.11.3`

 To deploy the web server execute the script `./deploy.sh`, it should create a release and start it.
 To stop the process execute `./stop.sh`

 If this does not work start the aplication in dev with: